nicrodriguezval/vc/docs/md/docs/workshops/rendering/zBuffer.md

 When scenes are being rendered, each pixel has two differents coordinates *X* and *Y* (horizontal and vertical orientation to the camera), and a *Z* coordinate (distance from the camera).
 The z-buffer is a two-dimensional array that stores the Z-value of each screen pixel.
 If another object must be rendered at the same pixel location (*X*, *Y*), the algorithm compares which Z-value is closer to the camera, if the first one is deeper than the second one, then the algorithm overrides the oldest value.
 The Z-Buffer algorithm tries to reproduce the usual way we perceive the objects in the real world, a closer object hides a further one.

-This algorithm has the advantage that increases rendering speed for opaque objects, but transparent objects don't benefit since the distant objects are partially invisible and must be fully rendered.
+Also, it's important to know hen a new scene starts, the z-buffer is 1.0, because that is the highest value of it on a scale from 0 to 1 of depth, meaning that almost all the objects are going to have a fewer value and hence will be shown on the scene.

 >:P5 width=360, height=240
 >